cckmwong-data/trading_SP500/README.md

 We noticed that the ARIMA–GARCH strategy posted a consistently high Sharpe ratio during the COVID-19 pandemic period between March 2020 and March 2022, indicating strong risk-adjusted performance.

-**The annualized Sharpe Ratio of ARIM+GARCH strategy is 1.2403, significantly higher than 0.0111 for Buy-and-Hold strategy.**
+**The annualized Sharpe Ratio of ARIM+GARCH strategy is 1.2403, significantly higher than 0.0111 for Buy-and-Hold strategy, during the COVID pandemic.**

 ### Reason for Sharpe Divergence